 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term patients who needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and taking a bath.
-Some experts believe this is a measure of a resident's well-being.
+Measures the percent of long-term stay patients who required more assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and using the bathroom.

 Ability to Keep Residents Mobile